eerii/fresa/README.md

 ## license :pencil:

 This project is licensed under GNU GPLv3.
-I made **fresa** :strawberry: because I wanted to learn, and I did, so many things.
-But this learning was possible only because there are thousands of awesome people that publish their projects for others to see.
-That is why I am so happy, after all this time, I made something I consider it is worth sharing.
-It is not perfect, and it has room to grow, but it is something.

-This is the reason I chose this license.
-It allows anyone to see, use, modify and learn from this code.
-There is one condition though, that all derivative distributed projects must also be **shared** with the same license, as open source code.
-That way other people might learn from what we make in the future, and they might end up creating something much better.
+It allows anyone to see, use, modify and learn from this code under the condition that all derivative distributed projects must also be **shared** with the same license, as open source code.
 Here is a brief explanation of the license:

 ```markdown
 1. Anyone can copy, modify and distribute this software.